DFHack/dfhack/docs/dev/overlay-dev-guide.rst

     ``dwarfmode`` and the adventure mode map viewscreen would be ``dungeonmode``.
 If there is only one viewscreen that this widget is associated with, it can be specified as a string instead of a list of strings with a single element.
+If you only want your widget to appear in certain contexts, you can specify a focus path, in the same syntax as the `keybinding` command.
+For example, ``dwarfmode/Info/CREATURES/CITIZEN`` will
+    ensure the overlay widget is only displayed when the "Citizens" subtab under the "Units" panel is active.
 - ``hotspot`` (default: ``false``)
     If set to ``true``, your widget's ``overlay_onupdate`` function will be called whenever the `overlay` plugin's ``plugin_onupdate()`` function is